 The Department of Biodiversity, Conservation and Attractions manages parks, reserves and forests across Western Australia.
 These are managed to protect plants, animals and ecosystems, working in partnership with Aboriginal people to conserve culture and heritage.
-We also connect people to natural areas, providing safe, environmentally-responsible and inspiring experiences for the thousands of people that visit each year.
+We also connect people to natural areas, providing safe, environmentally responsible and inspiring experiences for the thousands of people who visit each year.

 We have a strong focus on protecting communities and assets from bushfire, responding quickly and effectively to bushfires on, or near, department-managed land and using prescribed burning to manage fuel loads and minimise bushfire risk.